itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

 To view a function's definition and supported parameters or a parameter dictionary, you can right-click on its name and select "Go to Definition"  or press "Ctrl" while left-clicking on its name to view its definition, showing the available parameters and their descriptions.
-And you can also to find the detailed explaination : https://itsays-zqc.github.io/my-website/docs/category/max-optics-sdk

 </div>